annotation/stam-tools/docs/fromxml.md

 * `s | upper` - Converts everything to uppercase
 * `s | lower` - Converts everything to lowercase
 * `s | trim` - Strips whitespace (includes newlines)
+* `v | join: delimiter` - Takes a list and concatenates with the specified delimiter
 * `x | first` - Returns the first element
 * `x | last` - Returns the last element
 * `s | tokenize` - Split on whitespace and newlines (consecutive whitespace is squashed)